Factbox: Chicago teachers dispute is over school reform, money

 CONTINGENCY PLAN: The city has set aside $25 million for a contingency plan to supervise students at 144 locations during a strike.
 Each site will provide students in need with breakfast and lunch and activities to keep them occupied for half a day.
 About 60 churches also will open their doors to students.

-SOURCES: U.S. Department of Education, Bureau of Labor Statistics, Illinois Education Report Card, Chicago Public Schools, Chicago Teachers Union, National Center on Time and Learning, Civic Federation.

-Compiled by Greg McCune, James B. Kelleher, Mary Wisniewski, Stephanie Simon and Karen Pierog; Editing by Peter Bohan and Doina Chiacu
+Compiled by Greg McCune, James B. Kelleher, Mary Wisniewski, Stephanie Simon and Karen Pierog; Editing by Peter Cooney